MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 This page lets you do several important things including rename, relocate, transfer, or delete your repository.

-Underneath the "Features" heading you will notice an option to "Restrict editing to collaborators only".
-This option prevents random strangers from being able to push changes to your repository, and should always be kept on.
 To allow other people to work with you, you can assign collaborators.
-Click the "Manage access" tab on the left.
+Click the “Collaborators” tab on the left
 This will bring up a page where you can see some details about your repository.
-The box under the heading "Manage access" will allow you to invite collaborators to your project.
+The “Add people” button under the heading “Manage access” will allow you to invite collaborators to your project.

 A pop-up with a search bar will appear where you can search for the names of other GitHub users.
 By finding someone using the search bar and then clicking "Add collaborator", you can allow specific people to contribute to your project.